bruceharrison1984/Schedulely/README.md

 _By default, the calendar will use the NativeJs DateAdapter for dealing with dates._

 The long term plan is to implement a default DateAdapter based on `Temporal` when it is finally approved.
-Until then, you are required to bring-your-own-date-lib.
+Until then, the default adapter is based on native JS `Date` objects.

 ## 👓 Themes